rdsea/kalbi/README.md

 This module is a simple NodeJS application, used to do some transformations of the experiments data.
 View the README.md in the project for more information about startup and configuration.

+#### GIAU Emulated Data Generator

+This module can be in found in the directory `utilities/giau_emulated_data_generator`.
+This module if a NodeJS application, which generates emulated data for GIAU.
+View the README.md in the project for more information about startup and configuration.

 ### Experiments

 This module includes various experiments, which were benchmarked by the Blockchain Benchmark Framework.
 The directories `experiments/configuration`, `experiments/topologies` contain the configuration of the experiments, along with the related topologies.
 The directory `experiments/results` contains two further subdirectories: